 Whether commercial or residential systems, the number of screens and AV devices we own continues to grow, and, therefore, many embedded systems must be able to switch between the source to which they are displayed or the television.

-HDMI switches, Matrix devices, and the latest software solutions enable the management, control, and distribution of a growing AV system with multiple devices.
+HDMI switches, Matrix devices, and the latest software solutions enable managing, controlling, and distributing a growing AV system with multiple devices.

 What is an HDCP error?

-HDCP, or High Definition Digital Content Protection, is encrypted in the HDMI signal as a “digital handshake” between devices to protect the content of the copy.
+HDCP, or High Definition Digital Content Protection, is encrypted in the HDMI signal as a “digital handshake” between devices to protect the copy’s content.

 However, this can cause significant headaches between devices, with a very abusive “HDCP error” message that appears on the screen!h